 Texas Bighorn Society

-The Texas Bighorn Society invites all members to the Red Rock Ranch to participate in the building of water guzzlers to provide water for dessert bighorn sheep in Texas.
+The Texas Bighorn Society invites all members to the Maravillas Gap Ranch to participate in hands on conservation for desert bighorn sheep in Texas.

 *** You must be a TBS member to take part in our work project***

 Where: Maravillas Gap Ranch

 The Plan: To Be Determined

 What Do I Bring: Bring some plumbing tools, digging tools, drill batteries and whatever else you think we might be able to use.